MelisaRonaySeven/ARCoreOne/README.md

 # ARCoreOne
-Simple AR app tp learn about Unity AR.
+Simple AR app to learn about Unity AR.